lancelot-prime/Quadruped-Robot-1/README.md

 # Quadruped Robot
 3D printed 8DOF Quadruped Arduino Powered Robot

-Bits and pieces of code of a work in progress
+Bits and pieces of code of a work in progress.